jeffbass/imagezmq/tests/unit_tests/README_Unit_Tests.rst

 The first test program pair is made up of test_receive_with_close.py and test_send_with_close.py.

-Test programs in this directory so far:
+Test program pairs that have been placed in this directory so far:

 1. test_receive_with_close.py and test_send_with_close.py: This pair tests the
    new .close() method added to both imageZMQ classes in version 1.1.0.